microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Harnessing-GitHub-Copilot-with-CSharp/README.md

 https://< your code space url >.app.github.dev/WeatherForecastByCity/<AnyCityName>
 ```

-Both tests running should be similar to these ones:
+Both tests running should be like these ones:

 ![Open Run and Debug panel and select BackEnd project](./032TestAndDebugUsingUrls.png)